evanryuu/chrome-site-blocker-extension/README.md

 # site-blocker
 Hi!
 Welcome to this project!😙

 I'm currently working on it.
 Please leave an issue if you think there could be any improvement.
 Appreciate it! 😋

+## Quick Start
+I haven't registered an account for publishing extensions on the markets, so the simplest way to use the extension is follow the steps below:
+1. Clone or download the project
+2. npm install
+3. npm run build
+4. Open your Chrome and navigate to [Extension Page](chrome://extensions/)
+5. Open `Developer Mode` and then choose `Load unpacked` to upload the `dist` folder generated in the 3rd step.
+6. Have fun using the extension! 😉

 ## Project setup
 ```